Can Chronic fatigue syndrome and Myalgic encephalomyelitis be caused by cervical stenosis and cervical spine instability?

 - Nearly as many reported decreased concentration ability (81%)

-Visual disturbance, fatigue, and dizziness are well know characteristics of patients with Myalgic encephalomyelitis and Chronic Fatigue Syndrome (ME/CFS).
+Visual disturbance, fatigue, and dizziness are well-known characteristics of patients with Myalgic encephalomyelitis and Chronic Fatigue Syndrome (ME/CFS).
 So what is the origin of the problem?
-Is ME/CFS the cause of these symptoms or is it cervical spine / neck instability?
+Is ME/CFS the cause of these symptoms or is it cervical spine/neck instability?
 For a more detailed discussion see our article: Can neck problems cause vertigo?
 Cervical Vertigo and Cervicogenic Dizziness

 At the onset of research into Chronic Fatigue Syndrome in the early 1990s (CFIDS – Chronic Fatigue Immune Dysfunction Syndrome) a connection between chronic fatigue and visual disturbances was immediately identified.
-In a 1992 study published in the journal Optometry and vision science (3) : the official publication of the American Academy of Optometry, researchers wrote that:
+In a 1992 study published in the journal Optometry and Vision Science (5): the official publication of the American Academy of Optometry, researchers wrote that:

 - Chronic fatigue and immune dysfunction syndrome (CFIDS) is a disease presenting with systemic, sensory, cognitive, and psychological manifestations.
 Ocular symptomatology is reported in the visual, functional, perceptual, and pathological aspects of the visual system.
 It appears (based on our data) that the ocular symptoms of CFIDS are genuine.

-In the approaching 28 years since, there has been conflicting and confusing information in regard to using eye problems as a tool to verify Chronic Fatigue Syndrome or Myalgic encephalomyelitis.
+In the 27+ years since there has been conflicting and confusing information in regard to using eye problems as a tool to verify Chronic Fatigue Syndrome or Myalgic encephalomyelitis.
 In 2000, researchers published a case-control masked study on 37 patients with Chronic Fatigue Syndrome to evaluate ocular signs, symptoms, and functional parameters.
-The research which appeared in the Annals of Ophthalmology (4) suggested “a significant association was between CFS and blurred vision at near (inability to make out fine details), foggy vision, shadowed vision, headaches, and photophobia (intolerance of light).
+The research which appeared in the Annals of Ophthalmology (6) suggested “a significant association was between CFS and blurred vision at near (inability to make out fine details), foggy vision, shadowed vision, headaches, and photophobia (intolerance of light).
 Blurred vision, foggy vision, and headaches were associated with abnormal oculomotor function, and shadowed vision and photophobia were associated with tear deficiency.”

 - The most prevalent symptoms that they found in the patients of the study were: